 - If you need work done at your home, get several written quotes from reputable firms before making a decision

 - Never feel pressured to allow an unexpected caller access to your home.
 Call their company from the number in your telephone directory not the one on their business card.
 And remember, there is no such organisation as the ‘Water Board’

 - Always ask for ID when someone claiming to be a workman wants to enter your property.
 A number of utility companies, including Severn Trent, also offer a ‘doorstep password’ scheme.
 You pick a password that you can ask for from anyone who says they work for the company.
 When a caller arrives, they’ll need to phone their head offices to get your password and verify they are legitimate.
 Sign up for the Severn Trent doorstep password scheme – contact your other utility providers by phone to find out what schemes they have.

 - Share details of doorstep password schemes with elderly or vulnerable relatives and help them sign up.

 - No matter what – if you are in doubt, don’t open the door.

-If see further advice on bogus callers, visit our dedicated distraction burglary page.
+If see further advice on bogus callers, visit this page.

 Your garden and shed also need some consideration as the darker nights approach.